atakanaltok/awesome-useful-websites/README.md

 * https://andisearch.com/ - Ad-free and anonymous searching
 * https://beencrypted.com/ - To become more encrypted
 * https://prism-break.org/en/all/ - Private and safe alternatives of most used apps & services
+* https://www.reddit.com/r/piracy/wiki/megathread/tools - List of Apps / tools / web services
+* https://haveibeenpwned.com/ - Check if your email or phone is in a data breach

 ### Conventer